 About the Study

 We believe that the people most impacted by a problem have unique insights and are in the best position to solve it.
-That’s why the Healthy Neighborhoods Study is being done in partnership with 45 local residents and nine community organizations leading work on the frontlines for environmental justice, housing justice, equitable development, and community health.
+That’s why the Healthy Neighborhoods Study is being done in partnership with 45 local residents and nine community organizations that are leading work on the frontlines for environmental justice, housing justice, equitable development, and community health.
 Together, our research network is collecting on-the-ground data with nearly 1,000 local residents a year to determine what matters most for health in their communities.
 We use these resident insights to work with local, state, and regional planning, development, and health partners to find new ways to build healthy communities.

-CLF and our partners will repeat the research study every year for the next several years.
+The partners are repeating the research study every year for the next several years.
 Community partners will continue to refine the surveys to focus on issues they are working to address locally.
 Researchers and community members alike work together to use this data to build solutions that meet their community’s development needs and priorities.

 Our Research in Action